Glossary

 SAM riboswitch Rfam family

-Full alignment
+Full alignment (FULL)

 Gathering cutoff

 The bit score gathering threshold (GA cutoff), set by Rfam curators when building the family.
 All sequences that score at or above this threshold will be included in the full alignment and are believed to be true homologs to the model.
-For more information see Nawrocki et al., 2015.
+For more information, see Nawrocki et al., 2015.

 Infernal